 - that this breach caused injury or illness to the patient

 - that this resulted in damages or losses to the patient

 As the first element in a malpractice case, duty of care must be established before anything else, otherwise, the case cannot be pursued.

 What this means for your claim is that you must show that you were a patient of the doctor, thus establishing that he or she had a professional duty to you.
-We at Willens Injury Law Offices are ready to help you concretely prove this as well as the other elements of your malpractice case.
+We at Willens & Baez are ready to help you concretely prove this as well as the other elements of your malpractice case.